Petrosz007/p4-h264/README.md

 We only a packet, when the `fuHeaderStart` bit is 1.
 This means, that this packet contains the start of a frame.
 This way we can distinguish packets and frames.

+The `read_counters.py` script uses the helper functions defined to read counter values form the P4 switches.
+It reads the counters every one second.
+It calculates the rates base on the counter value compared to the total number of frames.